 - It is important that the plan is kept up to date and a responsible person should be appointed to ensure it is ready for action

 How can temporary buildings help?

-Finding warehouse space in an emergency, no matter how well prepared you are, can be problematic and if it is off site it presents significant operational difficulties.
-The nature of a temporary building means that it can be installed on site fast, which is vital in an emergency situation.
-At Aganto, we carry stocks of buildings which are suitable for hire in the short or long term.
-See thiscase study showing how Aganto helped a business recover from a fire.
+Finding warehouse space in an emergency – no matter how well prepared you are – can be problematic and if it’s off-site it can present significant operational difficulties.
+The nature of the lightweight aluminium frames used for Aganto temporary buildings means that they can be installed on site fast, which is vital in an emergency situation.
+Stocks of buildings are held to able quick turnaround from point of order, and these are available hire in the short or long term as needed.
+See this case study showing how Aganto helped a business recover from a fire.

-Using a temporary warehouse as an interim measure enables the business to continue and buys time whilst considering the longer term options for the future.
+Using a temporary warehouse as an interim measure enables the business to continue and buys precious time whilst considering the longer-term options for the future.
 When creating the contingency plan be sure to include a reputable temporary building supplier, like Aganto, in the contingency plan, and hope you never have to use it.